 Barraca, Barcelona – located in Barceloneta (the beach area).
 Really nice paella, but a bit pricey.

 La Riua, Valencia – located in the City Centre.
 A popular authentic Valencian spot.
 Known for the paella.
 Was damn good.
 The prices are reasonable.

 Arrocería Gala, Madrid – located in the literary District.
 I stumbled upon this place by accident and was pleasantly surprised by the Paella Valenciana.
-Good prices, great atmosphere and popular with the locals.
+Good prices, a great atmosphere and is popular with the locals.
 Fabulous indoor/outdoor seating.

 Paella is made in a paellera.
 See pic.
 Note: I’ve never used mine.

 Why?
 Cause it’s hard to make a good one..
 I will eventually christen my paellera but only when confident that I can do it justice.

 In the meantime, I’m tasting my way around Spain.
 Learning about the ingredients.
 Like the bomba rice – short-grain rice that absorbs more water.
 The spices – saffron, paprika, sea salt, and of course the best wines to pair with.

 What to Drink…